rmolinamir/typescript-cheatsheet/README.md

 > **This leverages the reference-elision optimization so that the module is only loaded when needed**.
 For this pattern to work, it’s important that the symbol defined via an import is only used in type positions (i.e. never in a position that would be emitted into the JavaScript).
 > **To maintain type safety, we can use the typeof keyword.
 The typeof keyword, when used in a type position, produces the type of a value, in this case the type of the module**.

 We may use the `declare` keyword to literally declare a function.
-For exmaple, to declare a require function we would use the following code:
+For example, to declare a require function we would use the following code:

 ```ts
   declare function require(moduleName: string): any;